On the Dominance of Truth-Telling in Gradual Mechanisms: Introduction

-An ILL provides an agent, say agent $i$, more information by dividing an information set of agent $i$ into two smaller ones, enabling her to choose different actions at these two newly created information sets based on the additional information acquired.
-For the gradual mechanism delivered by such an ILL to be incentive compatible, truth-telling for any other agent $j$ must remain a dominant strategy after taking agent $i$'s increased strategic flexibility into account.
-We establish a condition for an ILL on agent $i$'s information sets to be \textit{incentive-preserving} by imposing a stronger local requirement on the dominance of truth-telling for each other agent $j$ in the spirit of Li's (\citeyear{Li2017}) obvious dominance.
+An ILL provides an agent, say agent $i$, with more information by dividing an information set of agent $i$ into two smaller ones, enabling her to choose different actions at these two newly created information sets based on the additional information acquired.
+For the gradual mechanism delivered by such an ILL to be incentive compatible, truth-telling for any other agent $j$ must remain a dominant strategy after taking agent $i$'s increased strategic flexibility into account, giving rise to a condition named \textit{incentive-preservation}.
 This delivers our first characterization: a gradual mechanism implementing a strategy-proof social choice function is incentive compatible if and only if all the ILLs are incentive-preserving in a chain of SPLs, COAs, and inverse ILLs that transforms it into the direct mechanism.
+As an application of this characterization, we identify a condition on a strategy-proof social choice function under which essentially only the direct mechanism for it can be incentive compatible.

-Motivated by the above transformations-based analysis, we introduce the concept of \textit{reaction-proofness} to characterize incentive compatible gradual mechanisms.
-Like the incentive-preservation condition for ILLs, our reaction-proofness only examines how an agent can react to others by reporting differently at a pair of information sets following the same action at a common immediate predecessor and requires this type of reaction does not harm any other agent's incentives for truth-telling.
+Inspired by the above transformations-based analysis, we introduce a condition on gradual mechanisms, which we call \textit{reaction-proofness}, adapting a term from \cite{mackenzie2022}, that is equivalent to incentive compatibility in our environment.
+Like the incentive-preservation condition for ILLs, reaction-proofness only examines how an agent can react to others by reporting differently immediately after acquiring some information, i.e., at a pair of information sets following the same action at a common immediate predecessor, and requires that this type of reaction does not harm any other agent's incentives for truth-telling.

+Both reaction-proofness and incentive-preservation require truth-telling to deliver weakly better outcomes for one agent even when some other agent can report differently depending on whether she is truthful or misrepresenting, thus sharing the spirit of \citeauthor{Li2017}'s (\citeyear{Li2017}) concept of obvious dominance.
+Drawing upon the idea of reducing the cognitive burden of contingent reasoning, which motivates Li's definition, we provide a stronger version of reaction-proofness, called \textit{strong reaction-proofness}.
+This condition bridges our paper and \cite{mackenzie2022} with which we now compare.